Tommy Coyle (boxer)

 Tommy Coyle (born 2 September 1989) is a British former professional boxer who competed from 2009 to 2019.
 He held the Commonwealth lightweight title in 2018, and has challenged once for the British light-welterweight title in 2016.
 He is the older brother of Hull City footballer Lewie Coyle.

 Professional career

 Coyle made his professional debut on 18 September 2009, winning a six-round points decision against Kristian Laight.
-On 6 October 2012, having won his first thirteen fights, Coyle lost a three-round unanimous decision to Gary Sykes in the quarter-finals of the Prizefighter lightweight tournament.
-Coyle suffered his second professional defeat to Derry Mathews on 13 July 2013, in a tenth-round stoppage.
+On 6 October 2012, having won his first 13 fights, Coyle lost a three-round unanimous decision to Gary Sykes in the quarter-finals of the Prizefighter lightweight tournament.
+Coyle suffered his second professional defeat to Derry Mathews on 13 July 2013, losing by a 10th round stoppage in a fight for the Commonwealth lightweight title.

 Two of Coyle's best wins came in 2014, beginning with a last-round stoppage over Daniel Brizuela on 22 February, in what was named a Fight of the Year candidate by ESPN, and Round of the Year by The Ring magazine.
-This was followed up on 25 October with a surprise knockout of battled-hardened slugger Michael Katsidis in two rounds.
+This was followed up on 25 October with a knockout of Michael Katsidis in two rounds.